The application period for Fall 2020 admission has closed. Applications for Fall 2021 admission will open September 1.

 Prospective students who have not completed their undergraduate education before being accepted to law school are responsible for requesting their undergraduate institution to send an official transcript to Nashville School of Law reflecting that their baccalaureate degree was conferred.
 These prospective students will not be permitted to register until their final transcript has been received.

 You may download the transcript request form from the LSAC website at www.LSAC.org.

 4. Submit a Completed Application

 Apply to the Nashville School of Law by completing the online application available at the link below.
-Or you may print the PDF application, complete it, and mail it directly to the school at

 5. Letters of Recommendation